- Page last reviewed: April 24, 2015

-- Anyone who has a severe allergy to any component of a vaccine should not get that vaccine.
-Tell your doctor if you have any severe allergies.
+- Anyone who has a severe allergy to any component of PPSV should not receive it.
+Tell your provider if you have any severe allergies.

 - Anyone who is moderately or severely ill when the shot is scheduled may be asked to wait until they recover before getting the vaccine.
 Someone with a mild illness can usually be vaccinated.

-- While there is no evidence that PPSV is harmful to either a pregnant woman or to her fetus, as a precaution, women with conditions that put them at risk for pneumococcal disease should be vaccinated before becoming pregnant, if possible.
+- There is no evidence that PPSV is harmful to either a pregnant woman or to her fetus.
+However, as a precaution, women who need the vaccine should be vaccinated before becoming pregnant, if possible.

 CDC review information for Pneumococcal Polysaccharide VIS:

 Content source: National Center for Immunization and Respiratory Diseases